Intensive Advocacy Program

 Deposits, Payments, and Refunds

-Applications for current USF students are available here.
+Online applications for 2015 are available here.
+Hard copies are also available in Kendrick 300.
 Please complete and submit to the Faculty Services Office (Kendrick 300) or mail to the address below.
 Once you have submitted your application and it has been reviewed, you will automatically be registered.
-Upon registration, you will be contacted concerning the $100 non-refundable materials fee which will be assessed on your student account.
+Just after the deadline of April 6, you will be contacted concerning the $100 non-refundable materials fee which will be assessed on your student account.
 At that time, please go to USFconnect and pay those fees.
 You will have 48 hours to process that payment.

 Students from ABA accredited law schools are required to have their home schools provide a letter of good standing indicating permission to enroll in IAP before registration will be permitted.
 If your school requires that IAP issues a letter grade, that must be stipulated in that letter.
 Members of the bar are required to present their bar card.